 2 A Global Administrator must give consent on behalf of users

-You will be prompted to consent for the read permissions that the Read&Write application needs
+- When signed in with an administrator account, you will be prompted to consent for the read permissions that the Read&Write application needs

 After consenting, you'll be directed to the Read&Write login page https://www.login.texthelp.com.
 Please allow a short period of time for the Read&Write Application to be added to your catalog.